-Dr. Larsen received Pharmacia & Upjohn Special Recognition Awards in 1998 and 2000, was a charter member of the Pharmacia Fellows in 2001, and received a Pfizer Achievement Award in 2007.
+Dr. Larsen received Pharmacia & Upjohn Special Recognition Awards in 1998 and 2000, was a charter member of the Pharmacia Fellows in 2001, received a Pfizer Achievement Award in 2007 and was named the Joseph Burckhalter Collegiate Professor of Medicinal Chemistry in 2014.
 He is a member of the Medicinal Chemistry Division of the American Chemical Society and has served on NIH Special Emphasis Panels for NIDA and NCATS.

 The Larsen lab is currently engaged in five major projects (collaborators in parentheses):

 1) Inhibitors of Rho/MRTF/SRF-mediated gene transcription for the treatment of metastatic cancer and fibrosis.
 (Richard Neubig (MSU), Dinesh Khanna)